-The population of De Pere is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.19% of adults in De Pere have a bachelor's degree or even advanced degree.
+The education level of De Pere citizens is very high relative to the national average among all cities (21.84%): 34.72% of adults in De Pere have a bachelor's degree or even advanced degree.

+De Pere is a somewhat ethnically-diverse city.
 The people who call De Pere home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of De Pere residents report their race to be White, followed by Asian.
-Important ancestries of people in De Pere include Irish, Dutch, Polish, and French .
+The greatest number of De Pere residents report their race to be White, followed by Native American.
+Important ancestries of people in De Pere include German, Irish, Belgian, Polish, and Dutch.

 The most common language spoken in De Pere is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Polish and Spanish.